Sairyss/domain-driven-hexagon/README.md

 ## Enforcing invariants of Domain Objects

+Domain objects must enforce their invariants.
+Below we will discuss some techniques to achieve that.

 ### Replacing primitives with Value Objects

 Most of the code bases operate on primitive types – `strings`, `numbers` etc. In the Domain Model, this level of abstraction may be too low.